Did climate change cause Hurricane Harvey?

 One definite fingerprint of global warming on Harvey is the intensity and amount of rainfall.
 Climatologists cite the Clausius-Clapeyron equation (a hotter atmosphere holds more moisture: for every extra degree Celsius in warming, the atmosphere can hold 7 percent more water) as one link between global warming and stronger storms.
 Houstonians have witnessed a 167 percent increase in the frequency of the most intense downpours since the 1950s.

 Adam Sobel, atmospheric scientist at Columbia University's Initiative on Extreme Weather and Climate, estimates that as much as 10 percent of Harvey’s rainfall could be blamed on global warming.
 Kevin Trenberth, senior scientist at the U.S. National Center for Atmospheric Research, pegs the number at closer to 30 percent.
-“It may have been a strong storm, and it may have caused a lot of problems anyway—but [human-caused climate change] amplifies the damage considerably,” Trenberth reports in The Atlantic
+“It may have been a strong storm, and it may have caused a lot of problems anyway—but [human-caused climate change] amplifies the damage considerably,” Trenberth reports in The Atlantic.

 We’re also heating up our seas.
 "The waters of the Gulf of Mexico are about 1.5 degrees Celsius warmer above what they were from 1980-2010," reports Sir Brian Hoskins, director of the Grantham Institute for Climate Change at Imperial College London.
 "That is very significant because it means the potential for a stronger storm is there.”